000Daniel/Python-Projects/ReadMe.md

 <br />
 <br />
 ### Note:
-   🞄 Usually I write my Python scripts in Visual Studio Code using the Python3 framework.
+   🞄 Usually I write my Python projects in Visual Studio Code using the Python3 framework.
 <br />
    🞄 My projects usually are coding exercises, issues are to be expected.
 <br />